-- D4.1.
-In order to be eligible to play in the following WFDF playing divisions, players must meet the specified criteria. - D4.2.
-Men, Women and Mixed Divisions A player participating in these divisions must be fourteen (14) years old or older during the calendar year in which the tournament concludes. - D4.3.
-Men Masters A player participating in this division must be thirty-three (33) years old or older during the calendar year in which the tournament concludes. - D4.4.
-Women Masters A player participating in this division must be thirty (30) years old or older during the calendar year in which the tournament concludes. - D4.5.
-Mixed Masters A player participating in this division must be thirty-three (33) years old or older during the calendar year in which the tournament concludes. - D4.6.
-Men Grand Masters A player participating in this division must be forty (40) years old or older during the calendar year in which the tournament concludes. - D4.7.
-Women Grand Masters A player participating in this division must be thirty-seven (37) years old or older during the calendar year in which the tournament concludes. - D4.8.
-Mixed Grand Masters A player participating in this division must be forty (40) years old or older during the calendar year in which the tournament concludes. - D4.9.
-Men Great Grand Masters A male player participating in this division must be forty-eight (48) and a female player must be forty-five (45) years old or older during the calendar year in which the tournament concludes. - D4.10.
-Women Great Grand Masters A player participating in this division must be forty-five (45) years old or older during the calendar year in which the tournament concludes. - D4.11.
-Mixed Great Grand Masters A male player participating in this division must be fortyeight (48) and a female player must be forty-five (45) years old or older during the calendar year in which the tournament concludes. - D4.12.
-Under 24 (U24) Divisions A player participating in these divisions must be fourteen (14) years old or older and must not be twenty-four (24) years old or older during the calendar year in which the tournament concludes. - D4.13.
-Junior: Under 20 (U20) Divisions A player participating in these divisions must be twelve (12) years old or older and must not be twenty (20) years old or older during the calendar year in which the tournament concludes. - D4.14.
-Under 17 (U17) Divisions A player participating in these divisions must be twelve (12) years old or older and must not be seventeen (17) years old or older during the calendar year in which the tournament concludes. - D4.15.
-Under 14 (U14) Divisions A player participating in these divisions must be ten (10) years old or older and must not be fourteen (14) years old or older during the calendar year in which the tournament concludes.
+D3.10.1.
+A player participating in this division as a female must be forty-five (45) years old or older during the calendar year in which the tournament concludes.

-D4.16.
-Under 11 (U11) Divisions - A player participating in these divisions must be eight (8) years old or older and must not be eleven (11) years old or older during the calendar year in which the tournament concludes.
+- D3.10.2.
+A player participating in this division as a male must be forty-eight (48) years old or older during the calendar year in which the tournament concludes. - D3.11.
+Great Grand Master Women's A player participating in this division must be forty-five (45) years old or older during the calendar year in which the tournament concludes. - D3.12.
+Under 24 (U24) Divisions A player participating in these divisions must be fourteen (14) years old or older and must not be twenty-four (24) years old or older during the calendar year in which the tournament concludes. - D3.13.
+Junior: Under 20 (U20) Divisions A player participating in these divisions must be twelve (12) years old or older and must not be twenty (20) years old or older during the calendar year in which the tournament concludes. - D3.14.
+Under 17 (U17) Divisions A player participating in these divisions must be twelve (12) years old or older and must not be seventeen (17) years old or older during the calendar year in which the tournament concludes. - D3.15.
+Under 14 (U14) Divisions A player participating in these divisions must be ten (10) years old or older and must not be fourteen (14) years old or older during the calendar year in which the tournament concludes. - D3.16.
+Under 11 (U11) Divisions A player participating in these divisions must be eight (8) years old or older and must not be eleven (11) years old or older during the calendar year in which the tournament concludes.

-D5.
+D4.
 Roster Details